Perspective | 87 percent of websites are tracking you. This new tool will let you run a creepiness check.

 Earlier this month, engineer and journalist Mattu ran Blacklight on a list of the 100,000 most-popular domains on the Web.
 Some of those addresses didn’t have a website on them or wouldn’t load.
 But of the more than 80,000 that he could scan, a grim picture emerged.

-- Only 13 percent of sites didn’t load any ad trackers or third-party cookies, which are snippets of code sites leave in your browser to identify you.
+- Only 13 percent of sites didn’t load any ad trackers or third-party cookies, which are snippets of code that sites leave in your browser to identify you.

-- 15 percent of websites loaded technology called “session recorders,” the digital equivalent of recording videos as you surf a site, as one tech provider describes it.
+- Fifteen percent of websites loaded technology called “session recorders,” the digital equivalent of recording videos as you surf a site, as one tech provider describes it.
 “For me, this was the biggest shock,” Mattu told me.

-- 4 percent logged keys you typed into forms and boxes even without hitting submit.
+- Four percent logged keys you typed into forms and boxes even without hitting submit.

-- 6 percent of websites used a newer, harder-to-avoid form of tracking called canvas fingerprinting.
+- Six percent of websites used a newer, harder-to-avoid form of tracking called canvas fingerprinting.
 (Last year, an investigation I worked on with privacy company Disconnect found fingerprinting on a third of the 500 most-popular websites.)

-- 74 percent of sites loaded Google tracking technology, and 33 percent loaded Facebook trackers.
+- Seventy-four percent of sites loaded Google tracking technology, and 33 percent loaded Facebook trackers.
 It’s staggering to see the reach of those two Silicon Valley giants — it’s easy to forget they track you even when you’re not using their websites or apps.

 Worse, Mattu’s numbers are likely conservative.
 On sites that ask you to accept cookies before they’re loaded, particularly common in Europe, Blacklight doesn’t click “accept” — so those sites registered as less creepy.

-“I think this is just a reflection of how business operates when it goes unchecked,” said Mattu.
+“I think this is just a reflection of how business operates when it goes unchecked,” Mattu said.
 “I don’t think there is some super-evil person sitting somewhere trying to collect everyone’s information.
 There is economic incentive for having this data, and over the last 15 years that incentive has only increased.”

-Blacklight isn’t the perfect or only measure of privacy — it’s a cat and mouse game with the companies that develop tracking tech.
-But I hope The Markup updates its audit every year, so we can track how the Web changes as more people become concerned about privacy, and new privacy laws attempt to outlaw some of the snooping.
+Blacklight isn’t the perfect or only measure of privacy — it’s a cat-and-mouse game with the companies that develop tracking tech.
+But I hope the Markup updates its audit every year, so we can track how the Web changes as more people become concerned about privacy, and new privacy laws attempt to outlaw some of the snooping.

 What’s the point for non-techies?
 Use Blacklight quickly to see whether you want to trust a site — or evaluate the claims of a CEO who touts “privacy is a human right.”
-You can download your results, share anything shocking with me or with the smart team at The Markup.
+You can download your results and share anything shocking with me or with the smart team at the Markup.

-Here’s what’s “normal,” for comparison: The median number of third-party cookies on websites is 3.
-The median number of ad trackers is 7.
+Here’s what’s “normal,” for comparison: The median number of third-party cookies on websites is three.
+The median number of ad trackers is seven.

 What you find might surprise you.
-As of Sept.
-24, pet food maker Purina notches almost every possible kind of tracking Blacklight detects, which Parina can use to learn about the demographics and interests of people, their brand loyalty and even to understand how they use their website.
-It has 14 ad trackers, 28 third-party cookies, fingerprinting and monitoring keystrokes and mouse clicks.
+As of Thursday, pet food-maker Purina notches almost every possible kind of tracking Blacklight detects, which Purina can use to learn about the demographics and interests of people, their brand loyalty and even to understand how they use their website.
+It has 14 ad trackers, 28 third-party cookies, fingerprinting, and monitoring of keystrokes and mouse clicks.
 (Tell Fluffy to be careful out there.)

 Sensitive websites track people, too.
 Planned Parenthood has 42 third-party cookies, according to Blacklight.